-Applications are pooled at each round and the decision to authorise the application is made at the discretion of the Director of Postgraduate Research of the Graduate School and is subject to a statement of support, made by your supervisor.
+Applications are pooled at each round and the decision to authorise the application is made at the discretion of the School Director of Postgraduate Research Programmes and is subject to a statement of support, made by your supervisor.

-You will be notified of the outcome by the Graduate School Office by email.
-You should expect to hear within a few days and no later than 3 weeks after the application deadline.
+You will be notified of the outcome by the PGR Support team by email.
+You should expect to hear within 2 weeks after the application deadline.

 You will be expected to pay up-front for costs, and then reclaim up to the amount authorised after the research activity has taken place.

 You are responsible for making your own travel and accommodation arrangements, and any insurance which you may require.

 Within one month of the date of the research activity, an expenses claim form (with receipts) and the Post-Activity Report form must be submitted to the PGR Support team (firstname.lastname@example.org).

 Or, if you have already attended your event and are awaiting a decision on your funding application, please retain your expenses claim until after the funding decision has been advised.

 How to claim expenses